Co-Design to Enable User-Friendly Tools to Assess the Impact of Future Mobility Solutions: Design of Experiments and Results

 \subsection{Design of Experiments}

-Our study is based on the real-world case of the urban area of Washington D.C., USA.
+Our example study is based on the urban area of Washington D.C., USA.
 The city road network and its features are imported from OpenStreetMap~\cite{HaklayWeber2008}, whilst the public transit network together with its schedules are extracted from GTFS~\cite{GTFS2019}.
 Original demand data is obtained by merging origin-destination pairs of the morning peak of \formatdate{1}{5}{2017}, provided by taxi companies~\cite{ODDC2017} and the Washington Metropolitan Area Transit Authority (WMATA)~\cite{PIM2012}.
 On the public transportation side, we focus our studies on the MetroRail system and its design.
 To take account of the recently increased presence of ride-hailing companies, the taxi demand rate is scaled by a factor of 5~\cite{Siddiqui2018b}.
 The complete demand dataset includes \SI{16430}{} distinct origin-destination pairs, describing travel requests.
 To account for congestion effects, the nominal road capacity is computed as in~\cite{DoA1977} and an average baseline usage of \SI{93}{\percent} is assumed, in line with~\cite{DixonIrshadEtAl2018}.
 We assume an \gls{abk:av} fleet composed of battery electric BEV-250 mile \glspl{abk:av}~\cite{PavlenkoSlowikEtAl2019}.
 We summarize the main parameters characterizing our case studies together with their bibliographic sources in \cref{tab:params}.
-In the remainder of this section, we solve the co-design problem presented in~\cref{sec:codesignav} with the PyMCDP solver~\cite{Censi2019}.
-Beside our basic setting (S1), we evaluate the sensitivity of the design strategies to different models of automation costs of \glspl{abk:av} (S2--S4), and assess the impact of emerging \gls{abk:mm} solutions (S5).
+In the remainder of this section, we solve the co-design problem presented in~\cref{sec:codesignav}\footnote{The solution techniques for this kind of optimization problems and their complexity are described in~\cite[Proposition 5]{Censi2015}, in the appendix, and in our talk at \url{https://bit.ly/3ellO6f}.
+We are writing books on the subject, and teaching classes; see \url{https://applied-compositional-thinking.engineering}.}.
+The diagrams we reported represent the ``skeleton'' of the design hierarchy.
+In order to fill the blocks, one needs feasibility relations, which have been described in previous sections.
+Note that the proposed approach is extremely flexible, since it allows one to specify feasibility relations via catalogues (e.g., for vehicle models), formulas (e.g., for the cost structures), and simulation/optimization problems (e.g., for the intermodal mobility system).
+Once one identifies the \glspl{abk:mdpi}, one can directly use the PyMCDP solver~\cite{Censi2019}.
+The solver provides the full set of optimal solutions.
+If it converges to an empty set, the solution corresponds to a certificate of infeasibility.
+Beside our basic setting (S1), we evaluate the sensitivity of the design strategies to different models of automation costs of \glspl{abk:av} (S2--S4) assess the impact of emerging \gls{abk:mm} solutions, showing how one can easily include new modes of transportation in the framework (S5), and investigate pricing strategies in (S6).
 We summarize the considered mobility solutions and their complementarity in Table~\ref{tab:comparisonsolutions}.